CASE STUDY 1

 PROJECT

 Create a new logo for business, branding, and partnerships.
-The first logo would be used for Disturbing Tha Peace the group.
+The first logo would be used for the Disturbing Tha Peace group.
 The new logo would be branded for business, advertising, collateral, album packaging, and video.

 LEADERSHIP ROLE